facebook/react-native-website/website/blog/2025-02-19-react-native-0.78.md

 ### Towards smaller and faster releases

-WWe’re updating our release process to ship stable React Native releases more frequently in 2025.
+We’re updating our release process to ship stable React Native releases more frequently in 2025.

 It will be easier for you to update the React Native version because we’ll be reducing the number of breaking changes we ship.
 Faster releases also means that all the bugfixes we ship internally are reaching you earlier, and you can benefit from the latest features we develop inside React Native.

-We believe this new model will benefit every developer in the React Native ecosystem, as less breaking changes means a more stable framework that everyone can rely on.
+We believe this new model will benefit every developer in the React Native ecosystem, as fewer breaking changes means a more stable framework that everyone can rely on.

 ### Opt-in for JavaScript logs in Metro

-We've added an opt-in to restore JavaScript log streaming via the Metro dev server, [previously removed in 0.77](https://reactnative.dev/blog/2025/01/21/version-0.77#removal-of-consolelog-streaming-in-metro) for Community CLI users.
+We've added an opt-in to restore JavaScript log streaming via the Metro dev server, [previously removed in 0.77](/blog/2025/01/21/version-0.77#removal-of-consolelog-streaming-in-metro) for Community CLI users.
 This is in response to user feedback, as well as reviewing where we are with our replacement offerings today.

 To opt in, use the new `--client-logs` flag.
 This can also be aliased via an npm script for convenience.